Posts from the ‘Uncategorized’ Category

 You can download the .stl file here: Laser Alignment Tool

 The PiKon hardware kit and design are undergoing an upgrade.
 We’ve decided to use the Pimoroni Nija Pibow case.
 This involves a new 3D printed case support which you’ll find with our STL files.
+The printed case support also fits Pimoroni cases for the Raspberry Pi 4 which is different to the Pi 3 and previous Pi cases.

 We pleased to announce that we are now featured on a new platform for digital fabricators; WiKiFactory